×

 5. Child Molestation under ARS 13-1410, involves intentionally engaging in sexual contact with a child under the age of 15.

 6. Sexual Abuse is defined in ARS 13-1404 as the knowing or intentional sexual engagement with someone without their consent.
-This is a class 3 felony if the victim is under 15 years of age, and a class 5 felony if the victim is older than that.
+This is a Class 3 felony if the victim is under 15 years of age, and a Class 5 felony if the victim is older than that.

 7. Sexual Assault involves intentionally engaging in sexual intercourse or in oral sexual contact with another person, without their consent.
-Pursuant to ARS 13-1406, this is a class 2 felony in the state.
+Pursuant to ARS 13-1406, this is a Class 2 felony in the state.
 However, there are more severe penalties if the act involves administering a drug or if the accused has one or more priors.

 8. Violent Sexual Assault is an aggravated form of the previous type of sex crime, prosecuted under ARS 13 14-23.
 It involves the use or threatened use of a dangerous instrument or deadly weapon.